Equestria: Development and design

-Faust imagined the three different ponies—unicorns, pegasi, and earth ponies—having different cultures and living in various places.
+Faust imagined the three ponies—unicorns, pegasi, and earth ponies—having different cultures and living in various places.
 She pictured the unicorns in the mountains, pegasi in the clouds, and earth ponies, similar to real horses, on the ground.
 According to Faust, the entirety of Friendship Is Magic is influenced by the fantasy genre.
-The team borrowed from mythology; the unicorns are part of European mythology and the pegasi are part of Greek mythology.
+The team borrowed from mythology for most of their pony designs.

-In addition, Faust envisioned the ponies as realistic horses who ate hay, lived in barns, pulled carts, wore saddles, and used their mouths to pick up things—qualities which were formerly avoided.
+In addition, Faust envisioned the ponies as realistic horses who ate hay, lived in barns, pulled carts, wore saddles, and used their mouths to pick up things—qualities that were formerly avoided.
 After an idea from fellow animator Paul Rudish, many ideas of how the ponies' world was special came to Faust; she imagined the ponies as the stewards of their world who made their weather happen, flowers grow, and animals thrive.